The 10 countries with the most vehicles sold in 2021 | Car News | Auto123

 Progress... or decline

 And beyond these numbers, what is interesting is the trend over the past two years.
 Within 8 of the 10 countries we're interested in, sales are still down from 2019, and by a significant margin.
-We're talking 26% in Germany and Brazil, 25% in the UK, 22% in France.
-In Canada, the results are 14% lower than in 2019, a figure identical to Japan.
-The decline is 12% in the United States and 3% in South Korea.
+We're talking 26 percent in Germany and Brazil, 25 percent in the UK, 22 percent in France.
+In Canada, the results are 14-percent lower than in 2019, a figure identical to Japan.
+The decline is 12 percent in the United States and 3 percent in South Korea.

 In China, there is remarkable stability.
-In 2021, 6% more vehicles were sold than in 2019.
-There was a 1 percent improvement in India, another emerging market.
+In 2021, 6-percent more vehicles were sold than in 2019.
+There was a 1-percent improvement in India, another emerging market.

 The numbers don't tell the whole story, of course, but they do give us an interesting picture of reality.
 What will be relevant to do next year is to do the same exercise.